netreplica/nrx/README.md

 ### Containerlab

-**nrx** renders all Containerlab artifacts from Jinja2 templates:
+**nrx** renders all Containerlab artifacts from [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates.
+Most templates has to be unique for each node `kind`.

-* `clab/topology.j2`: template for the final Containerlab topology file
-* `clab/kinds/<kind>.j2`: templates for individual node entries, for each `kind`.
 Value of `kind` taken from NetBix `device.platform.slug` field.

+* `clab/topology.j2`: template for the final Containerlab topology file.
+* `clab/kinds/<kind>.j2`: templates for individual node entries.
-* `interface_names/<device.platform.slug>.j2`: templates for generating emulated interface names used by Containerlab, for each `kind`.
+* `interface_names/<kind>.j2`: templates for generating emulated interface names used by Containerlab.
-* `interface_maps/<device.platform.slug>.j2`: templates for mappings between real interface names and emulated interface names used by Containerlab, for each `kind`.
+* `interface_maps/<kind>.j2`: templates for mappings between real interface names and emulated interface names used by Containerlab.

-This repository includes [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
+This repository includes a set of [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
 See more details about available templates in the [templates/README.md](https://github.com/netreplica/templates).

 By default, **nrx** searches for the template files in the current directory.
 You can provide a list of folders to search for the templates via `TEMPLATES_PATH` parameter in the [configuration file](#configuration-file), or use `--templates` argument.